 You are much more likely to be hurt in a fire at night.
 You or someone you live with should go through this checklist every night before bed.

-- Unplug all electrical things except things like the fridge, freezer and video recorder, which should stay on all night.
+- Unplug all electrical things except things like the fridge and freezer, which should stay on all night.

 - Check that the cooker is turned off.

 - Make sure that the washing machine, tumble dryer and dishwasher are switched off.